Research Priorities & Practice

 Some doctors, scientists, and policymakers question the validity and reliability of applying knowledge gained from animal experiments to human ailments, as well as the risks such poor science poses to particularly vulnerable human patients and populations.
 Fortunately, although they have yet to be fully implemented, there are more ethical, human-relevant tools that can be used to study disease and therapeutic interventions.

 We can pursue research that is grounded in compassionate curiosity, innovation, ethics, and equity.

 Education, Advocacy, and Policy Change

-We advocate for a Just One Health agenda, which emphasizes the importance of rights-based prevention into programs, policies, legislation, research, and institutions through respectful, multisectoral, and interdisciplinary collaboration.
+We advocate for a Just One Health agenda, which emphasizes the importance of primary prevention and interdisciplinary collaboration in programs, policies, legislation, research, and institutions.
 Just One Health recognizes that sincere pursuits to achieve optimal health and wellbeing require inclusive, evidence-based approaches that advance justice.

 As part of a commitment to more compassionate knowledge production, we also believe it is time to extend the ethical framework set forth in the Belmont Report to animals, and we are working toward this goal.
 Our efforts to reexamine the principles outlined in the Belmont Report and related documents also prompt a reevaluation of human research, including the need to enhance protections for those who are most vulnerable to exploitation.

 We advocate for changes in funding mechanisms, journal publication practices, and incentive structures within academia that better represent a more ethical and just approach to the prioritization, conduct, and dissemination of research.